 Stay right here for our final news roundup and information overload.

-It's not hundreds of people come up to me and reached out for solace and comfort.
+Scores, it's not hundreds of people have come up to me and reached out for solace and comfort, something, something, anything that may help them get through the tragedy they're going through.

 And I've never thought of politics as cold and antiseptic.

-And I said, shaking hands, uh hands on the shoulder, a hug, uh encouragement.
+And I said, shaking hands, hands on the shoulder, a hug, encouragement.

-And now and now it it's all about taking selfies together.
+And now it's all about taking selfies together.

 And I get it.